Table of Contains

 In some cases, trade secrets (see 5.3) are kept confidential as know-how rather than disclosing it for patent application.
 Although this may keep production methods, etc., away from the eyes of competitors, there is the possibility of a competitor developing technology independently and filing for patent(s) on the technology.
 Even after a patent application by a competitor, the right of prior use (under Article 79 of the Patent Act) can be claimed, so long as the business making use of the invention has either started up or preparations are underway to do so.
 To substantiate this, technology-related documents (research notes, technological results reports, design diagrams and product specifications), business-related documents (business plans, documents certifying business startup decisions, estimates, delivery invoices, work logs at the manufacturing plant and product catalogues) and others must be preserved as evidence.

-6. Document Information Control
+6. Document and Information Control

-6.1 Record Creation Standards
+6.1 Document Creation Standards

 The process of evaluating business standards according to these standards is called appraisal.
 In addition to gaining an understanding of the nature of the business operations, statutory requirements, the state of resource preparation and the technological environment, the decision is made on which documents are to be created (or destroyed) and how they are to be managed, in response to the risk assessment results.